awsdocs/amazon-rds-user-guide/doc_source/USER_Migrate_MariaDB.md

   WHERE (User, Host) = ('master_user_name', %);
   FLUSH PRIVILEGES;
   ```
 + If your RDS master user account uses the SHA\-256 password hash, the password has to be reset using the RDS [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command, [ ModifyDBInstance ](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) API operation, or the AWS Management Console\.
-For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 + MariaDB doesn't support the Memcached plugin; however, the data used by the Memcached plugin is stored as InnoDB tables\.
 After you migrate a MySQL DB snapshot, you can access the data used by the Memcached plugin using SQL\.
-For more information about the innodb\_memcache database, see [InnoDB memcached Plugin Internals](https://dev.mysql.com/doc/refman/5.6/en/innodb-memcached-internals.html)\.
+For more information about the innodb\_memcache database, see [InnoDB memcached plugin internals](https://dev.mysql.com/doc/refman/5.6/en/innodb-memcached-internals.html)\.

+## Performing the migration<a name="USER_Migrate_MariaDB.Migrating"></a>

+You can migrate an Amazon RDS MySQL DB snapshot to a new MariaDB DB instance using the AWS Management Console, the AWS CLI, or the RDS API\.

-## Console<a name="USER_Migrate_MariaDB.CON"></a>
+### Console<a name="USER_Migrate_MariaDB.CON"></a>

 **To migrate a MySQL DB snapshot to a MariaDB DB instance**